 Now in the actual ample accommodation given to what we now all consider science, we include observations about human behavior in society, psychology and sociology, history; anthropology, and last but not least we count and count leading to cherished statistics from which we also deduce “facts”.

-What stands between the fulfillment of free will with acceptance of physical limitations.
+What stands between the fulfillment of free will and the acceptance of physical limitations?

 To bring you without any detour to the right answer; education.

 The limit we put to this article permits me to be very direct.
 The first and foremost aim of education is to experience the joy of understanding which is the only way known to man to create a society with respect for others.
 Because however happy we are, the basic needs for human life are only available for a minority and the obstacle is in the choices we have made.
 That is the only rational conclusion if we become aware that we only have to deal with natural laws that impose possibilities and limitations, all other laws are our own responsibility, collectively or individually.